 The next tercet gives the reader slightly more description.
 Plath’s speaker describes Ariel, the horse, as being “God’s lioness.”
 This is in an attempt to show the strength and power of the horse, she is a fearful being.
 Perhaps even more so than the speaker realized a few seconds ago.
 The two of them, rider and horse are merging.
 They are growing together as “one.”

 The speaker is only able to see flashes of the horse’s movements as she is attempting to cling onto the neck.
 She sees the fast “Pivot of heels and knees!”
 And how Ariel propels her forward, deftly navigating the terrain.

-At the start of the third tercet the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground, to that of the horse’s “brown…neck.”
+At the start of the third tercet, the speaker is comparing the “furrow,” or indention made from the horses’ hooves in the ground to that of the horse’s “brown…neck.”
 The two are alike, as “sisters” are.
-There is not time, for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” a hold of the “brown neck” of the horse.
+There is no time, for either the speaker or the reader to analyze this fact as the narration takes us quickly into the next line in which the speaker is unable to “catch” hold of the “brown neck” of the horse.
 It is clear that she is starting to lose the small amount of control she had over the situation.

 These dark “berries” which she stick in her mind.
 They are said to “cast dark / Hooks” into her.